yuvalyehudab/slurm-basic/README.md

 $ printf "if (\$?prompt) then\n\t setenv SHELL /bin/bash\n\t exec \$SHELL\n endif\n" >> .tcshrc
 ```

-2/ Log out - you will need to logout twice \n
+2/ Log out - you will need to logout twice
 3/ Now every time you log in you will get bash as your shell